networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

 - offsetBaseData: Offset of base data in the file
 - offsetAdjLists: Offset of the adjacency lists in the file
 - offsetTranspose: Offset of the transposed adjaceny lists in the file
+- offsetWeightLists: Offset of the adjacency weights in the file
-- offsetWeights: Offset of the weights in the file
+- offsetWeightTranspose: Offset of the transposed adjacency weights in the file

 All offsets are relative to the beginning of the section.